 Arvis Capital Limited and Forex TB Limited belong to the same Group of Companies.
 Forex TB Limited is regulated by the Cyprus Securities and Exchange Commission with CIF license number 272/15.

-Contracts for difference (‘CFDs’) is a complex financial product, with speculative character, the trading of which involves significant risks of loss of capital.
+Risk warning: Contracts for difference (‘CFDs’) is a complex financial product, with speculative character, the trading of which involves significant risks of loss of capital.
 Trading CFDs, which is a marginal product, may result in the loss of your entire balance.
 Remember that leverage in CFDs can work both to your advantage and disadvantage.
 CFDs traders do not own, or have any rights to, the underlying assets.
 Trading CFDs is not appropriate for all investors.
 Past performance does not constitute a reliable indicator of future results.
 Future forecasts do not constitute a reliable indicator of future performance.
 Before deciding to trade, you should carefully consider your investment objectives, level of experience and risk tolerance.
 You should not deposit more than you are prepared to lose.
 Please ensure you fully understand the risk associated with the product envisaged and seek independent advice, if necessary.
 Please read our Risk Disclosure document.

-Arvis Capital Limited does not offer services within the European Economic Area as well as in certain other jurisdictions such as the USA, British Columbia, Canada and some other regions.
+Regional Restrictions: Arvis Capital Limited does not offer services within the European Economic Area as well as in certain other jurisdictions such as the USA, British Columbia, Canada and some other regions.

 Arvis Capital Limited does not issue advice, recommendations or opinions in relation to acquiring, holding or disposing of any financial product.
-Arvis Capital Limited is not a financial adviser.

 COVID-19